 - Your custody arrangement changed

-What to do if a payment is missed or incorrect?
+What to Do If a Payment is Missed or Incorrect

-Don’t Miss Out on Your CCB Payments
+Don't Miss Out On Your CCB Payments

-The Canada Child Benefit is a tax-free payment available to eligible families to assist with everything from groceries to daycare and your children’s education.
-By understanding how the CCB process works, you can make sure you never miss a CCB payment date in 2023 and beyond.
-If you have questions about the CCB program, check out the Government of Canada website for more details.
-You can also log into your “My Account” to apply for CCB or to review details related to your CCB payments.
+The Canada Child Benefit is a tax-free payment available to eligible families to assist with everything from groceries to school supplies and your children's education.
+By understanding how the CCB process works, you can make sure you never miss a benefit payment date in 2025 and beyond.

 Join our newsletter to get the latest updates